drehstromer/mkdocstrings-twincat/docs/usage/configuration/documentation.md

 ## Guidelines in a Twincatproject

-Only tags between the fb name and the first var block are parsed Multiline is possible
+Only tags between the fb name and the first var block are parsed A tag has to have the following format: (*tag Description of thing *) Multiline is possible
 Usage can be rendered to show as code